Is LinkedIn the New Customer Hub for B2B Marketing in 2026?

 Rather than handing audiences off to disconnected landing pages, LinkedIn connects attention to action within the same ecosystem.

 That integration across awareness, consideration, and conversion is what distinguishes a channel from a hub.
+Read more about how to translate customer communities into conversion and retention here.

 Creator Mode and the Rise of Executive-Led Communities